Target Industry Clusters

 Since the discovery of the Spindletop oilfield in 1901, Texas has been a leader in energy production.
-Today, Texas leads the nation in energy production and is set to become the energy capital of the world—of both traditional oil and gas as well as renewable energy.
+Today, Texas is the top energy producer in the nation and is set to become the energy capital of the world—for both traditional and renewable sources.
 Texas’ geography and natural resources, excellent transportation systems, highly skilled labor force and leadership in environmental research give the state a significant energy advantage.

-The Lone Star State’s renewable energy potential is among the largest in the country, with abundant wind, solar, and biomass resources found across the state’s geographically diverse regions.
+The Lone Star State’s renewable energy potential is among the largest in the country, with abundant wind, solar and biomass resources found across the state’s geographically diverse regions.
 In recent years, Texas has built upon its energy experience and highly qualified workforce to take the lead in renewable energy production and services.
 As a result, Texas has become the top state in wind generation capacity and #2 in biodiesel production.
 We also produce more electricity than any other state, generating almost twice as much as the second highest-producing state.